Silver Center

-The Silver Center for Arts and Science (formerly Main Building) is the home of the New York University College of Arts and Science and NYU's Grey Art Gallery.
+The Silver Center for Arts and Science (formerly Main Building) is the home of the New York University College of Arts and Science at 32 Waverly Place, Greenwich Village, Manhattan, New York City.
 The Dean of the College of Arts & Science and the college administration are located in this facility which forms an imposing landmark on the eastern border of Washington Square Park.

 History

 At the time of its construction in 1892, this facility was named Main Building.
 In 2002, it was renamed the "Silver Center of Arts & Science" in honor of Julius Silver, an alumnus of the College of Arts & Science, who bequeathed $150 million to the college.
 Renovations have dramatically improved the facility while maintaining the building's many historic features.
 Main Building previously served as the home of NYU's Washington Square College until all undergraduate liberal arts education was consolidated at the Washington Square in 1973 after the sale of the University Heights campus in the Bronx.